 “So stay there/’Cause I’ll be coming over/While our blood’s still young”

-The lyrics of this song sum up the feeling you have during those particular moments in college.
+The lyrics of this song capture the feeling you have during those particular moments in college.
 Right or wrong, these snapshots make up the college experience and shape the person you become.
 The guitar’s strumming pattern and the percussion’s rhythmic pattern give the song a drive, making it feel as though every word is important.
 College has a similar ability to make every day feel like it counts.
 Another thing that I like about this song is that it’s about a youthful experience.
-Although we do a lot of growing up in college, at heart many of us still feel like kids.
+Although we do a lot of growing up in college, at heart, many of us still feel like kids.
 We have a youthful energy that we bring to everything we do.
 This song perfectly captures that spirit in the context of the ups and downs of life.

 9. “I Lived” by OneRepublic